NirajAmin/ray-tracer/README.md

 NO - The ability to load and render triangle meshes (file format(s) of your choice; may use third-party libraries for loading)
 YES - A spatial subdivision acceleration structure of your choice
 YES - Specular, diffuse, and dielectric materials (per first volume of Ray Tracing in One Weekend series)
-NO - Emissive materials (lights)
+YES - Emissive materials (lights)

 NO - High dynamic range images: 10
-NO - Volume rendering (smoke, clouds, etc.): 10
+YES - Volume rendering (smoke, clouds, etc.): 10
 YES - Quads: 10
 NO - Quadrics: 15
 NO - Spectral rendering: 30